deployKF/website/content/guides/platform/deploykf-gateway.md

 ## Introduction

 The "deployKF Gateway Service" is the main network entry point to deployKF.

-By default, it is a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) named `deploykf-gateway` pointing to our [Istio Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) Pods configured by the [`deploykf_core.deploykf_istio_gateway.gatewayService`](https://github.com/deployKF/deployKF/blob/v0.1.3/generator/default_values.yaml#L703-L710) values.
+By default, it is a Kubernetes `Service` named `deploykf-gateway` pointing to our [Istio Ingress Gateway](../dependencies/istio.md#gateways) Pods.
+It is configured by the [`deploykf_core.deploykf_istio_gateway.gatewayService`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L805-L823) values.

 ## 1. Set Hostname and Ports